-- Moro or Startle reflex which is when your baby jumps with splayed out arms and legs when startled.
+- Moro or Startle reflex is when your baby jumps with splayed out arms and legs when startled.

-- Palmar reflex which is when they hold your hand tightly when you place a finger in the palm of their hand.
+- Palmar reflex is when they hold your hand tightly when you place a finger in the palm of their hand.

 - Can focus on objects 8-12 inches away

 - May turn toward familiar voices and sounds

 - Prefers parents faces to all others and will look intently at you when held

 - Recognises the smell of mothers milk